Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 “Be super careful in Manila boys…” was the blunt warning from our Filipino friends in London before we headed over, “…it's crowded, polluted, too much traffic and lots of thieves everywhere!”

-But in all honesty, Manila is no different to any other big city we've been in.
+But in all honesty, Manila is no different from any other big city we've been in.

-We ended up really enjoying the Filipino capital.
+We ended up enjoying the Filipino capital.
 It has a pretty exciting gay scene with a super friendly LGBTQ community that loves connecting with foreigners.
-Filipinos generally are the most affable and hospitable people we've ever met, which makes it so easy to quickly make local friends here.
+Filipinos are generally the most hospitable people we've ever met, which makes it so easy to make local friends here quickly.
 This was our favorite thing about Manila!

-As the hub into the Philippines, Manila makes for a pretty sweet base to start exploring the rest of this phenomenal country.
+As the hub of the Philippines, Manila makes for a pretty sweet base to start exploring the rest of this phenomenal country.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥